Integrations

 Security best practices

 • Never share keys: Keep API keys confidential.
-Do not share them in emails, chat, or version control.
+Don't share them in emails, chat or version control.

-• Use environment variables: Store keys in environment variables rather than hard-coding them in applications.
+• Use environment variables: Store keys in environment variables rather than hard-coding them.

-• Rotate regularly: Periodically create new keys and delete old ones to limit exposure.
+• Rotate regularly: Create new keys periodically and revoke old ones to limit exposure.

-• Use separate keys: Create separate keys for different environments and purposes.
+• Use separate keys: Create different keys for different environments and purposes.

-• Monitor usage: If you suspect a key has been compromised, delete it immediately and create a new one.
+• Act on compromises: If you suspect a key has been compromised, revoke it right away and create a new one.

-• Limit access: Only administrators should have access to API key management.
+• Limit access: Only admins should manage API keys.

 Key expiration

-API keys have an expiration date set when created.
-Monitor your keys and create new ones before existing keys expire to maintain uninterrupted access.
+API keys have an expiration date set at creation.
+Keep an eye on your keys and create new ones before existing keys expire to avoid interruptions.

 When a key expires: